BojoteX/SendFSKey/README.md

-# SendFSKey - Send KeyPress actions over a network to MSFS
+# SendFSKey - Send keypresses to MSFS over a network

 ## Overview
 SendFSKey is a lightweight application designed for seamless remote keyboard input in Microsoft Flight Simulator (MSFS) from a local network.
 Its meant to be used by cockpit builders or developers to facilitate sending keyboard commands to the sim over a local network.
 Existing programs like FSUIPC and Key2Lan have this functionality but its so terrible and unintuitive that I decided to write my own program and make it free.